shamim-ahmed/udportfolio/README.md

 - Now go to the 'build' folder and run the following command:

+'''
 python -m SimpleHTTPServer 8080
+'''

 The website will be available at http://localhost:8080

-- Optionally, you can install ngrok and run the following command to make the site available at a public URL:
+- Additionally, you can install ngrok and run the following command to make the site available at a public URL:

 ```
 ngrok http 8080